Neek0tine/AH-Framework/README.md

 <a href='https://discord.gg/gWqbP9j3EV'> ![Discord](https://img.shields.io/discord/257479001365413889?label=Discord&style=flat-square) This is where I live. </a>

-# (PROGRAM DOES NOT FUNCTION ANYMORE DUE TO LEGAL REASONS)

 # AnimeHub Framework

 AniHub is a video scraping framework whose task simply to look for animes info and downloads it (batch or single).
 The framework has built-in feature such as: